bhumika2312/Zepto-Clone/README.md

 # Zepto-Clone
-Zepto Clone using html , css ,js and backened
+Zepto Clone using html , css ,js and backend